Eligibility & Conditions of Employment

-Students who are withdrawn are not eligible to work on the student payroll system.
+Students who are withdrawn or suspended are not eligible to work on the student payroll system.

 - As a student employee, you may not work during any of your scheduled classes or exams.
 While classes are in session, students are encouraged not to work more than 25 hours per week.
 This allows enough time for you to become an active participant in both your education and your job.

-- Students with a graduation date of December are eligible to work until the last day of classes in the Fall semester.
-Students with a graduation date of June are eligible to work until the last day of classes in the Spring Semester.
-Students with an August graduation date should contact SES to determine the last date he/she is eligible to work, because the different employment programs have different requirements.
+- Students with a graduation date of December are eligible to work until the last day of finals in the Fall semester.
+Students with a graduation date of June are eligible to work until the last day of finals in the Spring Semester.
+Students with an August graduation date should contact SES to determine the last eligible date to work, because each employment program has different requirements.

 - Student employees may not begin work until all paperwork has been cleared through SES.

-IMPORTANT: It is a violation of federal law for an employee to begin working more than three days before the completion of the I-9 Employment Eligibility Verification form which is completed in Student Employment Services.
-Any hours worked before an I-9 is completed will be considered volunteer time and will not be paid.
+SES requires all new employees to complete Form I-9 Employment Eligibility Verification no later than the first day of employment.
+Any hours worked before an I-9 Form is completed will be considered volunteer time and will not be paid.
 Employment eligibility may be revoked for violation of this policy.

 - Student employees may only receive wages for the hours that are actually worked.
 If your weekly schedule is affected by vacations, holidays, or sickness, you may wish to discuss with your supervisor the possibility of making up the missed time.